nelsonjchen/droid-dicom-viewer/README.md

 * Intents from OI File Manager, DropBox, and similar apps are handled.

-* A nice File Metadata Viewing Activity from the Chooser.
+* A nice File Metadata Viewing Activity from the Chooser and the Viewer.

 * The chooser now sorts without capitalization.